FracktalWorks/Julia-Touch-UI-Documentation/README.md

 Programs run under root will not forward to your local machine.
 , to fix this, follow instuction on the following page: https://danct12.github.io/Fix-X11-Forwarding-sudo/ This needs to be done for every session.
+You can run to do this automatically
+'''
+sudo xauth add $(xauth list $DISPLAY)
+'''

 #### Tips: